younglim/developer.gov.sg/collections/_communities/events/jaga-the-stack/stack-the-flags-2022/rules.md

 #### General

-In these Rules, **“GovTech”** refers to the Government Technology Agency, a statutory board of the Government of Singapore who is the organiser of this STACK the Codes competition and event.
+In these Rules, **“GovTech”** refers to the Government Technology Agency, a statutory board of the Government of Singapore who is the organiser of this STACK the Flags competition and event.

 **“You”** or **“you”** refers to each participating team and its members.